Harris claims most of the delegates she needs for the nomination, sets new fundraising record

 In an indication of how she will have to balance her day job and her new role as candidate, Harris made her first public appearance Monday morning at the White House, where she opened her address to National Collegiate Athletic Association championship teams by praising Biden's “unmatched” legacy, saying she was “deeply grateful for his service to our nation.”

-Harris was filling in at the event for Biden, who is recovering at his home in Rehoboth Beach, Delaware after contracting COVID-19 last week.
+Harris was filling in at the event for Biden, who was recovering at his home in Rehoboth Beach, Delaware after contracting COVID-19 last week.

-She was later set to travel to Wilmington, where the Biden campaign had been headquartered, to meet with her new campaign staff.

-Harris, in a statement, praised Biden’s “selfless and patriotic act” in deciding to leave the race and said she intends to “earn and win” her party’s nomination.

 The Democratic National Convention is scheduled to be held Aug.
 19-22 in Chicago, but the party had announced it would hold a virtual roll call to formally nominate Biden before in-person proceedings begin.
 The convention's rules committee is scheduled to meet this week to finalize its nomination process and it is unclear how it will be adjusted to reflect Biden's exit.